Myles Straw Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff leads the league.
+- The Twins pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.

-- The Twins have the eighth-ranked team ERA among all MLB pitching staffs (3.94).
+- The Twins have a 3.94 team ERA that ranks eighth among all MLB pitching staffs.

-- The righty last appeared on Thursday against the Texas Rangers, when he went five innings, allowing five earned runs while giving up 10 hits.
+- In his most recent appearance on Saturday, the right-hander threw seven innings against the Texas Rangers, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.